Snakes In Bali: 6 Deadly & Venomous Bali Snakes

 Bali Reptile Rescue has night herping tours where you can spot all kinds of snakes, as well as a 2-day king cobra tour.
 Obviously this is not for the faint of heart, since you’ll be trekking in the jungle and potentially interacting with dangerous snakes.

 We spent some time with BRR seeing the king cobra, and it was an amazing experience being so close to the king of the jungle in its natural habitat.
+In my opinion, the king is one of the most interesting snakes of Bali.

 If you’d rather see captive snakes in Bali, one of the best places to go is the Bali Reptile Park in Gianyar (near Ubud), which has many kinds of vipers, boas, cobras, and pythons in glass aquariums.